The most discriminable quantum states in the multicopy regime: Introduction

 Given the major role of state discrimination, it is of fundamental importance to understand the limits of this task within quantum theory, and to identify the sets of states that are the most discriminable.
 This problem was addressed in the single copy regime in Refs.~\cite{Elron2007OptimalEncoding, Heinosaari_2024}, which fully characterise the sets of states that are most discriminable, even in the more general setting of ensembles with non-uniform prior distributions~\cite{Elron2007OptimalEncoding}.

 While the discrimination problem with a single copy is of foundational interest, from an information-theoretic perspective, it is often natural and relevant to consider scenarios where one has access to $k$ identical and independent copies of the desired state.
 This is the situation, for instance, in tasks such as state learning/tomography ~\cite{Anshu2024SurveyLearning, ODonnel2015EfficientTomography}, quantum key distribution~\cite{Wolf2021QKDBook}, and quantum metrology~\cite{Toth2014Metrology}.
+Also, a version of multicopy state discrimination curiously appears in the context of instrument discrimination~\cite{Eid2026InstrumentDisc}.

 In this work, we introduce the concept of $k$-copy discriminability of a set of quantum states and maximal $k$-copy discriminability for a given system dimension $d$ and number of states $N$.
 We analyse this concept on arbitrary (possibly mixed) quantum states and on different relevant subsets of states: general (complex) pure quantum states, classical states, and real quantum states.